What Is Whiplash?

-One of the most common neck injuries sustained by our clients who have been in a motor-vehicle accident.
+One of the most common neck injuries sustained by our clients who have been in a motor vehicle accident.
 This injury often leaves a person with soft tissue damage that results in minor to severe pain in the neck and head area, but can also affect the back and other extremities.
-The pain is especially noticeable when the person attempts to move their head.
+The pain is especially noticeable when the person attempts to move their head, our Indianapolis injury lawyer adds.

 The type of symptoms you will likely experience with whiplash are:

-Keep in mind, the doctor's primary concern after your accident is to assess whether or not you have sustained a major injury to your neck, head, or other area of the body.
-With this in mind, you will likely undergo x-rays following your accident or be placed in an immobilization device.
+Keep in mind, the doctor's primary concern after your accident is to assess whether or not you have sustained a major injury to your neck, head, or other areas of the body.
+With this in mind, our car accident attorney says, you will likely undergo x-rays following your accident or be placed in an immobilization device.

-Your treatment will depends on the severity and type symptoms you are experiencing.
+Your treatment will depend on the severity and type of symptoms you are experiencing.
 The most common type of treatment may involve pain relief medication, physical therapy, and/or supportive devices, e.g, a neck collar.

 - Medication: to help relieve pain and reduce swelling or inflammation